BenGoodair/BenGoodair.github.io/_pages/about.md

 I teach on multiple courses in the areas of social policy, quantitative methods and policy evaluation.

-I am a postdoctoral researcher in the Department of Social Policy and Intervention at the University of Oxford currently working on measuring the impacts of social care outsourcing in England.
+I am a senior postdoctoral researcher at the Blavatnik School of Government at the University of Oxford currently working on measuring the impacts of social care outsourcing in England.

 My research interests are: